Local asymptotic properties for Cox-Ingersoll-Ross process with discrete observations: Introduction

 As we will see, the rates of convergence for LAQ, LAMN and LAN properties for CIR process depend strongly on the drift parameter $b$.
 Indeed, the value of the drift parameter $b>0$, $b=0$ and $b<0$ determines respectively the subcritical, critical and supercritical cases.

-In order to show the convergence \eqref{LAQ}, one needs to derive an appropriate stochastic expansion of the log-likelihood ratio.
-For any $t>s$, the law of $X_t^{a,b}$ conditioned on $X_s^{a,b}=x$ admits a positive transition density $p^{a,b}(t-s,x,y)$, which is explicit and differentiable w.r.t. $a$ and $b$.
+To show the convergence \eqref{LAQ}, one needs to derive an appropriate stochastic expansion of the log-likelihood ratio.
+For any $t>s$, the law of $X_t^{a,b}$ conditioned on $X_s^{a,b}=x$ admits a positive explicit transition density $p^{a,b}(t-s,x,y)$.
+From the explicit expression \eqref{densityexplicit} and \eqref{densityexplicit0} below, the transition density $p^{a,b}(t-s,x,y)$ is differentiable w.r.t. $a$ and $b$.
 Then using Markov property and the mean value theorem, the log-likelihood ratio can be decomposed as

-where $a(\ell):=a_0+\ell u\varphi_{1,n}(a_0,b_0)$ and $b(\ell):=b_0+\ell v\varphi_{2,n}(a_0,b_0)$.
+where $a_n=a_0+u\varphi_{1,n}(a_0,b_0)$, $b_n=b_0+v\varphi_{2,n}(a_0,b_0)$, $a(\ell):=a_0+\ell u\varphi_{1,n}(a_0,b_0)$ and $b(\ell):=b_0+\ell v\varphi_{2,n}(a_0,b_0)$.

 Since we are dealing with the CIR process, one way to proceed could be to use an explicit expression for the transition density function which is characterized in terms of a non-central chi-squared distribution (see e.g. \cite{CIR85}).
 That is, for any $t>0$ and $b\neq 0$,